kuzzleio/documentation-old/src/guide/essentials/configuration.md

 ```

 <aside class="notice">
-  For an exhaustive list of configuration parameters, please refer to the <a href="https://github.com/kuzzleio/kuzzle/blob/master/.kuzzlerc.sample">kuzzlerc</a> file.
+  For an exhaustive list of configuration parameters, please refer to the <a href="https://github.com/kuzzleio/kuzzle/blob/master/.kuzzlerc.sample">sample</a> kuzzlerc file.
 </aside>